miguelgfierro/ai_projects/Intro_to_Chatbots/README.md

 # A Gentle Introduction to ChatBots

-* OpenAI chat completion API
+* OpenAI chat completion API.
-* OpenAI assistant API
+* OpenAI assistant API.
-* Interface with Gradio
+* Interface with Gradio.
+* RAG with LangChain.

 ## Installation